 by Jade Luber

 Amanda was so cool to take some time and answer a few questions we had, to get to know her and the girl behind Claudia.
-I must admit that when I first saw the film (view count is at one, two and three) I felt a little uneasy with her character, but I loved her so much, at the same time; the Ouiji Board and breathing scene in the basement are definitely some of the film’s highlights.
+I must admit that when I first saw the film I felt a little uneasy with her character, but I loved her so much, at the same time; the Ouiji Board and breathing scene in the basement are definitely some of the film’s highlights.

-Recently, the Fies Sisters featured Amanda in their new short film shot in two hours within LA’s Metro Red Line called SCRUTINIZE.
+Recently, the Fies Sisters featured Amanda in their new short film SCRUTINIZE, shot in two hours on LA’s Metro Red Line.

 Please enjoy the following Q&A!